European Rail Traffic Management System in Great Britain: History

 In 2007 the British Government published its response to a European Union directive requiring the use of ERTMS on High Speed (TEN-R) and Conventional Trans-European Railway Network (TEN) routes.
 The response proposed a roll-out plan of ERTMS equipment on existing lines that would be completed by 2044, though the actual timing of the programme will depend on changing circumstances.
 New trains would be ordered with ERTMS equipment on board and ERTMS would be installed during any electrification programs.

 In 2009, the Rail Safety & Standards Board confirmed that km/h would be used on ERTMS lines in the United Kingdom.

 With the ongoing introduction of ERTMS, it is foreseen that the metrication of British rail transport will be completed over the next few decades.

 The Uff/Cullen inquiry in 2001, following the Southall and Ladbroke Grove rail crashes, identified a need for in-cab signalling on high-speed trains, and recommended that ERTMS should be installed onto all of Britain's high-speed lines by the year 2010.
 However, this timescale was not viable because of the time required to develop the technology.

 Current implementation

 The Cambrian Line, a low volume 215 km rail link between Shrewsbury in the east and Aberystwyth and Pwllheli in the west, was chosen as Britain's first ERTMS line.
 This line was chosen as its signalling system had reached the end of its useful life, and because it is a low capacity line almost separate from the national network, making it an ideal site on which to gain ERTMS experience.
 All speeds in the Cambrian Line Rule book are in km/h.
-ERTMS will be rolled out as part of the 21st-century modernisation of the Great Western Main Line, which was expected to reach Oxford and Newbury by 2016 and Cardiff by 2017.
-As of January 2020, electrification had reached Cardiff.

-In February 2016, Network Rail announced that it was considering a trial of ERTMS on the Wherry Lines from Norwich to Lowestoft and Great Yarmouth in East Anglia.
-The new signalling was introduced in February 2020 however the equipment, while compatible with ETCS in the future, was of a traditional design.